Microsoft is testing out an immersion-cooled server deployment at a data center in Quincy, Washington.

 A different kind of submerged server

-The system uses engineered fluid from 3M, which has a boiling point of 122 degrees Fahrenheit, 90 degrees lower than that of water.
+The system uses tanks in which electronics are cooled with engineered fluid from 3M, which has a boiling point of 122 degrees Fahrenheit, 90 degrees lower than that of water.

 The fluid turns to vapor, rising to meet a cooled condenser in the tank lid, where it turns back to a liquid and falls back onto the immersed servers.
 The cooling coils are connected to a separate closed loop system that uses fluid to transfer heat from the tank to a dry cooler outside the tank’s container.